A surgical abortion involves having surgery to end a pregnancy.

 All surgical abortions happen in a hospital.
 You will be booked into hospital as a day case.

-You won't normally have a surgical abortion if you are under 9 weeks pregnant.
-But your doctor can advise it under special circumstances.
+You will not normally have a surgical abortion if you are under 9 weeks pregnant.
+But your doctor can advise it under special circumstances depending on your medical history.

 Before a surgical abortion

-You will have a pre-abortion consultation where a GP or doctor will certify that you will be no more than 12 weeks pregnant at the time of the abortion.
+You will have a pre-abortion consultation where a doctor will certify that you will be no more than 12 weeks pregnant at the time of the abortion.

 You then need to wait at least 3 days until you have the abortion.
 For example, if you have your pre-abortion consultation on a Tuesday, the earliest you can have a surgical abortion is Friday.